-David is a Partner specialising in employment and partnership law.
+David Fisher is a Partner specialising in employment and partnership law.

 David has a wealth of experience advising major global corporations and senior executives on a wide variety of employment law issues.
 David has a vast amount of heavy duty litigation experience as well as extensive experience in business restructurings and transfers (including TUPE issues).